Layers, layers, layers! Come prepared for all types of weather

 Iceland’s weather is as varied as its incredible landscape.
-Pack smart and stay warm and dry with the quick tips below.
+Whether you're planning a city break or a self-drive journey through remote rural areas, make sure to pack smart and stay warm and dry with our quick tips below.

 Here’s a sample packing list of items you should bring with you regardless of the time of year you’re travelling:

 - Rainproof/windproof jacket

 - Rain pants